Scientific Name

 Etymology

-The specific epithet "subcorymbosa (sub-kor-rim-BOW-suh) means "almost in the form of a cluster of fruit or flowers" and refers to the racemose inflorescence that appears corymbose because of the long lower pedicels.
+The specific epithet "subcorymbosa" (pronounced "sub-kor-rim-BOW-suh") means "almost in the form of a cluster of fruit or flowers".
+It refers to the racemose inflorescence that appears corymbose because of the long lower pedicels.

 Origin

-Alfred Lau discovered two forms of Echeveria subcorymbosa, both with identical flowers.
+Alfred Lau discovered two forms of Echeveria subcorymbosa, both of which have identical flowers.
 He found this form near Laguna Encantada, north of Santiago Juxtlahuaca, in the Mexican state of Oaxaca.

 Description